Mountaineering Basics: How to Get Into Mountaineering

 One of the joys of mountaineering is the wide variety of mountain climbs.
 Perhaps you love to send pitch after pitch of rock up a 12,000-foot peak.
 Or maybe you prefer an endurance climb up 18,000 feet of snow.
 Below are a few different types of mountaineering and what each entails.

-• Alpine climbing: Essentially rock climbing in the mountains.
+Alpine Climbing: Essentially rock climbing in the mountains.
 You’ll often need ropes, anchor materials, trad gear, belay device, and harness.
 These mountains are (typically) lower in elevation and less committing, since you’ll be carrying loads of gear.

-• Scrambling: This is rock climbing when a rope isn’t required.
+Scrambling: This is rock climbing when a rope isn’t required.
 These mountains can be either tall or short and can take an afternoon or several days to summit.
 The only technical gear required is a helmet. (i.e. California 14er, Split Mountain)

-• Glaciated peaks: These mountains contain snow year-round, but here’s the kicker, the snow and ice move along a glacier path.
+Glaciated Peaks: These mountains contain snow year-round, but here’s the kicker, the snow and ice move along a glacier path.
 Special knowledge of glacier travel, team roped systems, snow anchors, crampons and ice ax are required. (i.e. Mount Rainier)

-• High-altitude mountaineering: This is for folks who like their air thin, think over 18,000-feet.
+High-Altitude Mountaineering: This is for folks who like their air thin, think over 18,000-feet.
 Many of these mountains also require ice climbing, rock climbing, glacier travel, or snow climbing skills

-• Snow Climbs: This is the act of climbing a couloir (a deep, steep trench of snow) to reach the top of a mountain.
+Snow Climbs: This is the act of climbing a couloir (a deep, steep trench of snow) to reach the top of a mountain.
 This terrain may or may not be glaciated.
 Depending on steepness and competency, you may need ropes.
-Ice axes and crampons are required (think climbing Mount Whitney and Mount Shasta).
+Ice axes and crampons (think climbing Mount Whitney and Mount Shasta).

-• Alpine Ice Climbing: This type of climbing requires special ice axes, called ice tools, as well as ice screws, a dry rope, harness and anchoring material.
+Alpine Ice Climbing: This type of climbing requires special ice axes, called ice tools, as well as ice screws, a dry rope, harness and anchoring material.
 This type of climbing can be a part of a glaciated peak, high-altitude mountaineering or even snow climbs.

 Classes of Rock

-The next nugget of knowledge you need to understand the basics of mountaineering are the different classes of rock.
+The next nugget of knowledge you need to understand the basics of mountaineering is the different classes of rock.
 Of course, over the years, there have been a wide variety of classification systems.
 Here in the US, we use the Yosemite Decimal System to categorize rock.
 Remember, much of this is highly subjective and a hotly-contested topic for many mountaineers and climbers.
 Here are the different classes of rock:

-• Class I (1): Hill walking.
+Class I (1): Hill walking.
 This is essentially hiking.
 You will not be needing your hands and you walk along a hill or gravel.
 This is the easiest terrain.
 (Think, White Mountain)

-• Class II (2): Commonly called rock hopping.
+Class II (2): Commonly called rock hopping.
 You may need to occasionally steady yourself with your hands as you climb over bigger boulders, the rock is not steep or technical and you can still hop across it.
 Exposure (or injury risk of a fall) is more common than Class I.

-• Class III (3): The point at which scrambling, or using your hands to climb over rocks, officially begins.
+Class III (3): The point at which scrambling, or using your hands to climb over rocks, officially begins.
 Here you’ll be climbing over rocks and bigger boulders on steeper terrain, but you don’t need a rope for protection.
 The consequence of a fall could produce serious injury.
 Exposure is more apparent.

-• Class IV (4): Similar to Class 3 except the rock is steeper and the consequences of a fall more severe (read: could be fatal).
+Class IV (4): Similar to Class 3 except the rock is steeper and the consequences of a fall more severe (read: could be fatal).
 I think of it as the grey area between Class 3 and 5.

 Climbing Grades by Time

-Once you begin multi-pitching (climbing multiple pitches, or rope lengths, of rock) or alpine climbing there is typically a time grade associated with the climb.
+Once you begin multi-pitching (climbing multiple pitches, or rope lengths, of rock) or alpine climbing there is typically a time grade associated with the climb as well.
 This grade runs from Grade I through Grade VI.
 Grade I climbs take a few hours, II a half day, III a full day, IV a dawn to dusk climb, and V is two days with VI being more than an overnight.

 Ice Grades

 Ice climbing grades operate much in the same way that rock grades do, using a WI (or water ice) in front of the number to indicate ice.
 Currently, WI grades run on a scale from one through eight.
-You can read more about climbing grades here.

 15 Tips on How To Get Into Mountaineering